mercaux/slate/integration/index.html.md

 ```

+> Product variants (sizes) can be stored as separate products (with parent sku field for example) or inside the product.

-See below the list of required and optional parameters:
+### See below the list of required and optional parameters:

 Parameter | Required | Comment
 --------- | -------- | -------